If you are looking for the perfect itinerary for Chiang Mai, then look no further.

-If you would like to know more about how to get from Chiang Mai to Bangkok with the train, then check this blog for more information.
+If you would like to know more about how to get from Chiang Mai to Bangkok by train, then check this blog for more information.

-We would advise you to make sure to book your train tickets in advance (to get good seats).
-Although during low season, there shouldn’t be any problem with buying the tickets on the spot.
+We would advise you to make sure to book your flight or train tickets in advance (to get good seats).
+Although during the low season, there shouldn’t be any problem with buying the tickets on the spot.

 HOW TO GET FROM THE AIRPORT TO CHIANG MAI?